minhkhoinguy/Minh-Portfolio/README.md

 WHEN i click 'See more'
 THEN 'My Project' will show/close.

-WHEN i click on name of the projcect in 'My Project' THEN Github repo URL of the project open in new tab.
+WHEN i click on name of the project in 'My Project' THEN Github repo URL of the project open in new tab.

-WHEN i click on image of the projcecst in 'My Project' THEN webpage/deploy URL of the project open in new tab.
+WHEN i click on image of the project in 'My Project' THEN webpage/deploy URL of the project open in new tab.

 WHEN i click on the items in 'Contact Me'